‘The Bold And The Beautiful’ Spoilers: Quinn Calls Out Ridge, An Unexpected Kiss Brings A Shocker, And Steffy Faces An Ultimatum From Liam And Pressure From Wyatt

 Thomas has returned to Los Angeles and he seems ready to throw himself back into the mix of things at Forrester Creations.
 The Bold and the Beautiful spoilers hint that he’ll be revealing some upsetting news regarding his personal life quite soon and viewers are bracing themselves for where things are headed on this front.

 The latest teasers don’t reveal anything regarding what comes next for Brooke and Bill, but there are hints of shake-ups on the way regarding this pair as Ridge is distracted with his family and company issues.
-Will Steffy find herself drawn back to Wyatt and how will she react to Liam’s ultimatum?
+Will Steffy find herself drawn back to Wyatt, and how will she react to Liam’s ultimatum?
 Could Ridge and Katie end up causing trouble within Eric and Quinn’s marriage?
 The Bold and the Beautiful spoilers tease that things will be getting crazy and fans can’t wait to see where things are headed next.

-[Featured image by Matt Sayles/Invision for the Television Academy/AP Images]
+[Featured Image by Matt Sayles/Invision for the Television Academy/AP Images]